 Convincing people to spend $9.50-10 to see films that were already weeks or months into their initial release (save for screening series of films produced by the now-defunct production company The Shooting Gallery) proved to be a losing cause, as did the vague notion of competing with the nearby AMC Empire 25, which opened in April of 2000.

 As a result, in early-2002 the Loews State 4 became a combo discount house/home for Bollywood epics.
-The Loews State 4 closed in January 2006.
+The Loews State 4 closed on January 26, 2006.

 Just login to your account and subscribe to this theater.